-4.6 Accounts and Audit
+4.5 Accounts and Audit

-- 4.6.1 With the support of the Accountable Body, the SELEP will prepare annual accounts which will incorporate all funding received from Government. - 4.6.2 The Accounts will be reviewed and agreed by the Accountability Board and will be published on the SELEP website in a timely manner, and will be subject to an external audit. - 4.6.3 The use of resources by the SELEP are subject to the usual local authority checks and balances, including the financial duties and rules which require councils to act prudently in spending, which are overseen and checked by the Responsible Chief Finance Officer, the Section 151 Officer. - 4.6.4 All SELEP funding transferred to partners is, by agreement, subject to audit by the Accountable Body and, where required, by external auditors appointed to provide the required assurances with regard to appropriate use of the funding.
+- 4.5.1 With the support of the Accountable Body, the SELEP will prepare annual accounts which will incorporate all funding received from Government. - 4.5.2 The Accounts will be reviewed and agreed by the Accountability Board and will be published on the SELEP website in a timely manner, and will be subject to an external audit.

-- 4.6.5 Partners are required to maintain a robust audit trail of the use of Government funding to demonstrate compliance in fulfilling its obligations with regard to use of that funding. - 4.6.6 The Accountable Body will ensure that there are arrangements for local audit of funding allocated by SELEP which is equivalent to those in place for local authority spend. - 4.6.7 Through the nominated Section 151 Officer, SELEP will undertake an audit of the Partner's project to ensure the correct use of funding and may, if necessary, arrange for the recovery of any funds.
+- 4.5.3 The use of resources by the SELEP are subject to the usual local authority checks and balances, including the financial duties and rules which require councils to act prudently in spending, which are overseen and checked by the Responsible Chief Finance Officer, the Section 151 Officer. - 4.5.4 All SELEP funding transferred to partners is, by agreement, subject to audit by the Accountable Body and, where required, by external auditors appointed to provide the required assurances with regard to appropriate use of the funding. - 4.5.5 Partners are required to maintain a robust audit trail of the use of Government funding to demonstrate compliance in fulfilling its obligations with regard to use of that funding. - 4.5.6 The Accountable Body will ensure that there are arrangements for local audit of funding allocated by SELEP which is equivalent to those in place for local authority spend. - 4.5.7 Through the nominated Section 151 Officer, SELEP will undertake an audit of the Partner's project to ensure the correct use of funding and may, if necessary, arrange for the recovery of any funds.

-4.7 Scrutiny arrangements for SELEP
+4.6 Scrutiny arrangements for SELEP

-- 4.7.1 The SELEP is a multi-authority partnership with different scrutiny arrangements in place in each of the respective local authorities; the over-arching scrutiny arrangements put in place for the LEP need to take this into account. - 4.7.2 Decisions made by the Accountability Board may be called in by Members of any partner authority in the same way they call in decisions of their own executive arrangements, subject to: - the decision may not be called in after 5pm on the third working day after the date of publication by the Accountable Body: and - call in may only be made if the decision affects that partner area. - 4.7.3 In the case of a call in of a decision, a two stage process will be followed: - A meeting will be held between the Chair of the Accountability Board, the member calling it in, the relevant member of Accountability Board.
+- 4.6.1 The SELEP is a multi-authority partnership with different scrutiny arrangements in place in each of the respective local authorities; the over-arching scrutiny arrangements put in place for the LEP need to take this into account. - 4.6.2 Decisions made by the Accountability Board may be called in by Members of any partner authority in the same way they call in decisions of their own executive arrangements, subject to: - the decision may not be called in after 5pm on the third working day after the date of publication by the Accountable Body: and - call in may only be made if the decision affects that partner area. - 4.6.3 In the case of a call in of a decision, a two stage process will be followed: - A meeting will be held between the Chair of the Accountability Board, the member calling it in, and the relevant member of Accountability Board.
 In addition, the Accountable Body representative, SELEP Secretariat and Local Partner officers may also be in attendance.
-If the call in is not withdrawn, it shall be referred to the local authority scrutiny committee; - the local authority scrutiny committee will be required to consider the decision and make a recommendation to the Accountability Board for the decision to be reconsidered.
-This second consideration of the decision cannot be challenged through the scrutiny arrangements. - 4.7.4 This process is in compliance with the provision of call in are set out in the Joint Committee Agreement dated 13th November 2015 and ensures that scrutiny is managed in a way that gives equal footing for all partners in the SELEP.
+If the call in is not withdrawn, it shall be referred to the local authority scrutiny committee; - the local authority scrutiny committee will be required to consider the decision and either agree to take no further action, at which point the decision will come into effect, or to refer the decision back to the Accountability Board for reconsideration, with a record of the committee's concerns.
+This second consideration of the decision by the Accountability Board cannot be challenged through the scrutiny arrangements.

-4.8 Conflicts
+4.6.4 This process is in compliance with the provision of call in set out in the Accountability Board Joint Committee Agreement and ensures that scrutiny is managed in a way that gives equal footing for all partners in the SELEP.
+A copy of the Joint Committee Agreement is available on the SELEP website.

+4.7 Conflicts with the Accountable Body